 The SRS Operator should:

-- Withhold an amount of tax at the point of withdrawal at the prevailing non-resident tax rate of 22% (20% for withdrawal from SRS accounts prior to 1 Jan 2016).
+- Withhold an amount of tax at the point of withdrawal at the prevailing non-resident tax rate of 24% (22% for withdrawal from SRS accounts from 1 Jan 2016 to 31 Dec 2022).
 This amount will be remitted to IRAS.

 - Deduct a 5% penalty on premature withdrawals.
 The 5% penalty is non-refundable and is separate from the withholding tax

 - Electronically transmit the information on the withdrawal to IRAS.

 *Note 1: Effective 1 Jul 2014, the concessionary withholding tax rate of 15% will apply if the following conditions are met:

 - Cumulative amount withdrawn by the SRS account holder in the calendar year does not exceed $200,000; and

 - The SRS account holder does not have any other income besides the SRS withdrawal(s) during the calendar year when the withdrawal(s) are made.

 There is no withholding tax on withdrawals made by Singaporean account holders.

 If you are a foreigner or SPR seeking tax clearance and you have made SRS contributions or withdrawals in the current year, please submit the standardized SRS Statement of Contribution/Withdrawal (for tax clearance) (DOC, 61KB), endorsed by the SRS Operator, to IRAS.